Which is the best backlit eReader?

-Nook GlowLight: 175g, Plastic with soft touch back and silicon trim
+Nook GlowLight: 175g, Plastic with soft-touch back and silicone trim

 Dimensions-wise, there's very little to choose between the two.
-Both are roughly the same size as a small paperback book - though much thinner of course - and are extremely light to hold in the hand.
-The Glowlight does opt for a more curvaceous look compared to the Paperwhite’s rectangular design but both have a soft touch back.
-So they are equally equipped for those longer reading sessions.
+Both are roughly the same size as a small paperback book – though much thinner, of course – and are extremely light to hold in the hand.
+The Glowlight does opt for a more curvaceous look compared to the Paperwhite’s rectangular design, but both have a soft-touch back.

-There's no physical page turning or expandable memory on either reader so you are relying on the touchscreen to get around and internal storage to store all of your ebooks, magazines and newspapers.
+There's no physical page turning or expandable memory on either reader, so you're relying on the touchscreen to get around and internal storage to store all of your ebooks, magazines and newspapers.

 The Kindlewhite with its all black tablet-inspired design is the better-looking of the two ebook readers.
-The GlowLight's all-white with silicon trim is a little bit tacky and as we mentioned in our GlowLight review, the rubber trim can come away from the body.
+The GlowLight's all-white design with silicone trim is a little bit tacky and, as we mentioned in our GlowLight review, the rubber trim can come away from the body.
 It's an ebook reader that doesn't take long to get grubby when it's been in a bag for a couple of days as well.

 Winner: Kindle Paperwhite